calmh/node-snmp-native/README.md

 To install, simply drop this directory in `node_modules`.
 Once we're up to version 1.0, it will be published to be easily installed with NPM of course.

+You can also view the annotated source code at http://nym.se/node-snmp-native/docs/

+--
+Jakob Borg
+jakob@nym.se